1) WHAT SHOULD I INCLUDE IN MY PROJECT PROPOSAL?

 — depict the above through sophisticated writing: original angles, strong voice, excellent writing, and rich, detailed, and fact-checked reporting.

-We want to know that you have a plan for the six months you’ll spend writing about issues affecting Asian American NYC.
-Describe an overall project you’d propose for the six-month fellowship period that would be broken down into two long-form pieces, as well as four short-form pieces.
+We want to know that you have a plan for the nine months you’ll spend writing about issues affecting Asian American, and Muslim and Arab American communities in the tristate area.
 Describe in detail two of the story ideas that might speak to larger themes, ideas, or issues.
 Why are these ideas important?
 Why are they unique?
 Why are you well-suited to report on these issues?
 And why is Open City the best place to imagine this project?

 Please be specific and treat the project proposal like a lengthy pitch to an editor.
 This section will be heavily weighted.
 The story ideas you pitch will be treated as the pieces we expect you to work on during the six-month grant period.

 We also want to know where you’re coming from and where you want to go.
-Why are you the perfect person to write about issues in Asian immigrant communities across New York City?
+Tell us why you are the perfect person to write about issues in Asian immigrant communities across the tristate area?
 Why are you best-suited to write about the specific neighborhood(s) you’ve proposed?
 Please also discuss your history of publications (if any) and your ability to report and conduct interviews for nonfiction writing.

 2) WHAT DO OPEN CITY FELLOWS WRITE DURING THE FELLOWSHIP TERM?

-Over a nine-month period, fellows write at least two longform stories, as well as four short pieces.
-The pieces will be edited rigorously by both staff and volunteer editors.
+Over a nine-month period, fellows write at two pieces – one short-form story of up to 1,000 words, and one long-form story of at least 2,500 words.
+The pieces will be edited rigorously by both staff and the fellowship cohort.
 We welcome narrative-driven features, profiles, interviews, editorials, essays, and humor pieces, as well as multimedia.
 Here are a few examples:

 — Narrative-Driven Feature Reportage.
 Read Eveline Chao’s “Roast Duck Bureaucracy.”